TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 34/Job 34.8.md

 ---

-Who goeth in company with the workers of iniquity, And walketh with wicked men?
+Who goes in company with the workers of iniquity, and walks with wicked men?